BryceDoane/BAT/README.md

+# Name
+  Behavior Analysis Tracker

-# BehaviorAnalysisTracker
+# Description

-Behavior Analysis Tracker is a web application deigned to assist special education teachers with the monitoring and reporting of their students' behavior in class.
+ This is a web application designed to assist special education teachers with the monitoring and reporting of their students' behavior in class.

 ## Usage